iotaledger/iri/README.md

 ### Docker

-Create an iota.ini file with all of your configuration variables set in it.
+Create an application.conf file with all of your configuration variables set in it.
-Any that you don't provide in here will be assumed to be default or taken from command line arguments.
+Any that you don't provide in here will be assumed to be default or taken from environment variables.
+You can find some of the possible environment variables in the next section.

+Example:

-`docker run -d --net=host --name iota-node -p 14265:14265 -p 14777:14777/udp -p 15777:15777 -v application.conf:/iri/application.conf iotaledger/iri:latest`
+`docker run -d --net=host --name iota-node -e TESTNET=true -p 14265:14265 -p 14777:14777/udp -p 15777:15777 -v application.conf:/iri/application.conf iotaledger/iri:latest`

 ### Command Line Options